Admiral-Awesome/Patterns-JS/README.md

 ##All examples in index.html and js/patterns.js
 ###1.Decorator

-  This pattern is useful for adding some new properties for the object, which are not exist in native constructor.
+  This pattern is useful for adding some new properties for the object, which are not existing in native constructor.

   In my example there is